gabrielhumpire/gabrielhumpire.github.io/content/publication/phdthesis/index.md

 publication_short: ""

 abstract:
+  The work presented in this thesis is focused on using DL for detecting and segmenting structures in CT scans.
+In Chapter 2, we present a method for localizing organs in 2D orthogonal views; this method combines the outputs of each orthogonal view to compose a 3D bounding box per organ.
+In Chapter 3, we apply a state-of-the-art segmentation algorithm using Convolutional Neural Networks (CNN) to segment the spleen, achieving performance comparable to that of an independent observer.
+In an observer experiment, the radiologist rated the segmentation quality as 94% as ready for clinical use.
+Additionally, we performed an experiment to measure the splenic volume change over time.
+In Chapter 4, we segment the kidneys and kidney abnormalities, including cysts, lesions, masses, metastases, and tumors.
+We conducted an ablation study to analyze the performance of five components of the method.
+In Chapter 5, we explore the use of transfer learning to segment additional structures using a partially annotated dataset (a junction of publicly available datasets and data from public challenges).
+Finally, Chapter 6, provides the general discussion and summary of this thesis.

 # Summary.
 An optional shortened abstract.
 summary: Deep Learning for Localization and Segmentation in Thorax Abdomen CT.